katzjason/selfie-msk/decomp.md

 TODO:
-- Have Dr. Marghoob come up with a new name for the app
-- Ask Nick about pathology report diagnoses options
-- Opimize age/sex vs MRN for benign/biopsy
+- Optimize age/sex vs MRN for benign/biopsy
-- Create local database
 - Integrate database connection
 - Finalized workflow for uploading images (when in the process does this occur?)
 - Preventing photo loss on refresh/different sessions